 - You are covered under warranty more frequently – with todays complex vehicles, there is simply more that could go wrong with them, and expensive repairs as well.
 Although Toyota is generally considered one of the most reliable brands, there still is potential to have the odd mishap from time to time.

 - Newer Technology – call it the “cell phone phenomenon” but most people want the newest technology, especially if it is something that can help save lives.
 The average person keeps their phone for less than three years.
 And car technology is also changing at a rapid pace.
-Just 4 years ago, the Corolla did not have anywhere near the same technology as it has today.
-The 2017 Corolla LE comes standard with such great tech as Bluetooth, backup camera, auto LED headlamps, the STAR Safety System and Toyota Safety Sense, which includes lane departure alert with steering assist, radar cruise control, auto high beams and a pre-collision system with pedestrian detection.
+Just a few years ago, the Corolla did not have anywhere near the same technology as it has today.
+The new vehicles come standard with such great tech as Bluetooth, backup camera, auto headlamps, the STAR Safety System and Toyota Safety Sense, which includes lane departure alert and lane trace with steering assist, radar cruise control, auto high beams and a pre-collision system with pedestrian detection.
 Also, most vehicles can now communicate with and be started from your phone.

 - Less chance of negative equity – With today’s technology advances and lifestyle changes happening more frequently, people are finding they NEED to get a different kind of vehicle sooner, rather than later.
 Unfortunately, long term financing means that usually they will owe more than the market deems the car worth when that moment arrives.
 Now they are trapped!
 Leasing actually helps you escape the trap by giving you shorter, more manageable terms and less chance of negative equity.
 Toyota will even help you in transferring your lease to another person in order to get out early.
 You never need to be in a lease until the very end of the lease.